changkun/gp/projects/alvaxgln/proposal.md

 ## Abstract

-The project aims to write an algorithm, that regularizes an input mesh into a more regular mesh, by local operations on the vertices.
+The project aims to write an algorithm, that regularizes an input mesh into a more regular mesh, by using local operations on the vertices.
 The implementation will be based on a section of the provided paper.

 ## Motivation

 The process is related to the paper: "Explicit Surface Remeshing" by Surazhsky and Gotsman, that uses a complex algorithm for remeshing, and as the last step performs Connectivity Regularization.
 Since i think the remeshing algorithm is too difficult and complex as a project for this course i thought i could implement only the last step.
-What's interesting about the approach proposed is that, since it is using local operations, and is an elegant and efficient way to improve regularity of a mesh, while leaving the vertex positions largely the same.
+What's interesting about the approach proposed is that, since it is using local operations,which makes it an elegant and efficient way to improve regularity of a mesh, while leaving the vertex positions largely the same.
 The features are more closely described in the proposal section.

 ## Proposal